ivanrocafella/battle_ship/README.md

-The game "Battleship" in the format of a console application in the game mode "player against the computer"p
+The game "Battleship" in the format of a console application in the game mode "player against the computer".